Anion Fan vs. Ionizer vs. Negative ion Generator

 4. Ozone

 Air purifiers that clean the air with negative ions and UV tend to make ozone as a by-product.
-Whether you believe that ozone is straight from the devil or you don’t mind a little ozone if it is a necessary evil for reducing airborne viruses, the fact remains that breathing too much ozone can aggravate your lungs.
+Whether you believe that ozone is straight from the devil or you don’t mind a little ozone if it means you can effectively reduce airborne viruses, the fact remains that breathing too much ozone can aggravate your lungs.

 Which kind of defeats the point of getting a machine to help you breathe better.